mrkkrp/markkarpov.com/post/existential-quantification.md

 ---
 title: Existential quantification
-desc: In this post I'm going to give an idea of how existentials can be useful in Haskell
+desc: In this post I'm going to give an idea of how existentials can be useful in Haskell.
 date:
   published: November 11, 2018
 ---